Melizzo/refactor-tractor-whats-cookin/README.md

 # Refactor Tractor - What's Cookin

-A Mod 2, group project that simulates an food-based website that allows a user to be able to save recipes, add recipes to cook, and search/filter recipes by tags and keywords.
+A Mod 2, group project that simulates a food-based website that allows a user to be able to save recipes, add recipes to cook, and search/filter recipes by tags and keywords.

-The details of this project are outline in [this project spec](https://frontend.turing.io/projects/module-2/refactor-tractor-wc.html).
+The details of this project are outlined in [this project spec](https://frontend.turing.io/projects/module-2/refactor-tractor-wc.html).

 ## Clone This Repo